 Your IP will be considered valuable by your franchisees because of the time and effort you will have invested in developing a robust business model and reputable brand.

 Types of intellectual property

-- Trademark - Trademarks protect signs or symbols that differentiate the goods and services of one trader from another.
+• Trademarks – Trademarks protect signs or symbols that differentiate the goods and services of different traders.
+This includes logos, jingles and product names.
 Unlike other forms of IP, trademarks can last for centuries.
 Registered trademarks are the most widespread form of IP and, when protected, can be one of the most critical assets of any business.

-- Copyright - Copyright protects material, such as art, music, literature, and films.
+• Copyright - Copyright protects material such as art, music, literature, films, web content and audio recordings.
 For a franchisor, the operations manuals and training materials will need to be covered by copyright.

-A franchise agreement will also place restrictions on the franchisee so that they canít disclose any confidential information relating to the knowledge that you share with them.
-This know-how may be provided in return for the franchise fee, but that doesnít make it the property of the franchisee to do with it what they wish.
+• ‘Future IP’ – some franchise agreements also place restrictions on the franchisee so that they can’t disclose any confidential information relating to the knowledge that you share with them during the contract term.
+This know-how is provided in return for the franchise fee, but that doesn’t make it the property of the franchisee to do what they like with it.